Organizational Research Methods: Storytelling in Action

 Regarding social interactions, in politics the distribution of economic resources is inequitable but the 1% who control the wealth appear unconcerned by this widening gap.
 The social structures of economic and social inequality are not being redressed by WTO, World Bank, European Union, and so on.
 The stratification of embodied personalities seems to produce more narcissism than ever before (e.g. Trump’s election).

 Universities are complex systems with multiple factors (persons, bodies, artifacts, things, buildings, etc.) in which there are interpersonal, social structures, and forms of storytelling expression.
 Universities are contingent, history entities with multiple causal forces.
-Universities are conjectural combinations of causal forces and emergences.
-Universities are changing in dynamic ways, morphogenic with causes coming in and out of existence.
+Universities are conjectural combinations of causal forces and emergence.
+Universities are changing in dynamic ways, photogenic with causes coming in and out of existence.
 The university is many processes, structures, and productions.
 The university is an imperfect assemblage of multiple factors held together somewhat by agency, structure, and academic cultures.

 None of us has to be stuck in our New Mexico State University identities, or in our Academy of Management identities.
 New doors have opened.